South Gladstone

 South Gladstone faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-The area's university qualification rate is 17.0%, significantly lower than the Australian average of 30.4%.
-This indicates a need for targeted educational initiatives.
-Bachelor degrees are most common at 12.4%, followed by postgraduate qualifications (3.0%) and graduate diplomas (1.6%).
-Vocational credentials are prevalent, with 43.1% of residents aged 15+ holding them - advanced diplomas at 7.9% and certificates at 35.2%.
+The area's university qualification rate is 17.0%, significantly lower than Australia's average of 30.4%.
+Bachelor degrees are the most common at 12.4%, followed by postgraduate qualifications (3.0%) and graduate diplomas (1.6%).
+Vocational credentials are prevalent, with 43.1% of residents aged 15+ holding them, including advanced diplomas (7.9%) and certificates (35.2%).
+Educational participation is high at 28.7%, comprising primary education (10.4%), secondary education (9.8%), and tertiary education (3.0%).

-Educational participation is high, with 28.7% of residents currently enrolled in formal education.
+Educational participation is notably high, with 28.7% of residents currently enrolled in formal education.
 This includes 10.4% in primary education, 9.8% in secondary education, and 3.0% pursuing tertiary education.

 Frequently Asked Questions - Education